nats-io/nats-site/content/blog/jetstream-java-client-02-publish.md

 A mirror might have the same subject as a stream, and if you want to publish to the mirror, supplying the mirror name as the stream name would be the only way to do this.

-### Message Id
+### Message ID

-You can provide your own unique message id for every message published.
-As you will see in the next section where we discuss expectations, you can verify the last message id as a condition of publishing.
+You can provide your own unique message ID for every message published.
+As you will see in the next section where we discuss expectations, you can verify the last message ID as a condition of publishing.
 This allows you to ensure that the sever has exactly the messages you expect it to have.
 You can also query the server for this information, if you need to stop publishing and restart later.

 ## Publish Expectation Options

-Publish expectation options allow you to verify that the last published message was the message you expect it to be.
+Publish expectation options allow you to verify that the last published message was the message you expected it to be.
 They are pre-conditions to accepting the message you are now publishing.
 If any of the expectations are not met, the server will reject the message and the client will throw a `JetStreamApiException`

 ### Expected Stream

 You can require that the last message published on the subject was published to the correct stream.
-This should match the stream you got back on the last Publish Ack.
+This should match the stream returned back on the last Publish Ack.

 ### Expected Sequence

 Like expected stream name, you can verify the last sequence number, ensuring that no other message producer has published to the stream.

-### Expected Message Id
+### Expected Message ID

-As discussed before, when you publish, you can optionally set your own message id.
+As discussed before, when you publish, you can optionally set your own message ID.
-This option verifies that the last publish was your expected message id.
+This option verifies that the last publish was your expected message ID.

 ## Sync and Async